 Product name: Kempen (Lux) European Property Fund, the 'Sub-Fund'.
 Legal entity identifier: 549300MRRBXOHP6Q3H22

-Does this financial product have a sustainable investment objective? • • Yes ● ○ × No It will make a minimum of sustainable investments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with social objective:% with an environmental
+Does thi s financial product have a sustainable investment ob ojective? •• Yes •0 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% x characteristics are objective a sustain minimum proport investments with an economenviror EU Tax with an economas enviror as environt the EU with a seconomas environt the EU with a seconomas environt the EU environmental objective in nic activities that do not qualify ronmentally sustainable under Taxonomy social objective haracteristics, but will not make